ptsteadman/notebook/stories/summer-of-kms.md

 Chris worked at Facebook.
 He was arriving at the office later and later each morning, and typically spent a few hours reading his newsfeed, procrastinating until he couldn't stand it anymore.
 He was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about tech culture.
-Confusingly, there was a picture of Elkie.
+There was a picture of Elkie.

 Chris remembered Elkie adding him as a friend on Facebook.
 Was it a development build issue?
-He opened Elkie's Facebook profile and the article simultaneously, each window filling only a small part of his monitor.
+He opened Elkie's Facebook profile and the article.
 More pictures of Elkie.

 Elkie had jumped off a roof during a corporate party.
 Suicide.
 She was dead.
 Fuck.